pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You're like 'Mmm.
 This person's [laughing] charming as fuck!'"
 --Bill Maher and Hannah Stocking, making the same point as Dale Carnegie

+"...all marginalized people live better today because of Western ideals, not in spite of them."
+--Bill Maher

 "I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear."
 --Nelson Mandela